dmorse/pscfpp/README.md

 this file is written primarily in C++, with GPU accelerated code in CUDA.
 This C++/CUDA version of PSCF is still under development, but is intended to eventually supersede the existing PSCF Fortran program.
-The older Fortran program is maintained in a separate github repostory dmorse/pscf.
+The older Fortran program is maintained in a separate github.com repository as project dmorse/pscf.

 ## Overview

-Differences between this C++/CUDA version of PSCF from the older Fortran version and expected advantages of the new code include:
+Differences between this C++/CUDA version of PSCF and the older Fortran version, and expected advantages of the new code include:

    - PSCF (C++/CUDA) is an extensible package of several different programs designed for use with different geometries and boundary conditions,